ycoroneos/LightDraw/README.md

   -Light Indexed Deferred Rendering with up to 4 lights per fragment and 256 total scene lights

-  -Standard forward rendering for comparison pruposes
+  -Standard forward rendering for comparison purposes

   -Per-light shadow mapping (and point light omnidirectional shadow maps)

   -Easily extensible Input class for all of your inputting needs (used by camera and scenegraph)

-  -FPSCamera like counterstrike.
+  -FPS Camera like counterstrike.
 Operates in clip mode right now.
 Press 'v' to toggle wireframe rendering.

   -Scenegraph implementation with things like Pre-baking, Z-prepass, and efficient transform propagation